paultustain/gator/README.md

-# Gator - A blog aggregation project
+# gator - A blog aggregation project

 Postgres and Go will need to be installed to run the programme.